-Table 7.1 in the EOAM currently has the maximum dbh to be cleared for Bimble Box as 20 cm dbh which can be increased to 25cm dbh with CMA judgement.
-The minor variation is to change the maximum allowable dbh to be cleared for Bimble Box to 35cm.
+Table 7.1 in the EOAM currently has the maximum dbh to be cleared for Bimble Box (Eucalyptus populnea) as 20 cm dbh which can be increased to 25cm dbh with CMA judgement.
+The minor variation was to change the maximum allowable dbh to be cleared for Bimble Box to 35cm.